Unorthodox Jukebox

-Unorthodox Jukebox is the second studio album by American singer and songwriter Bruno Mars.
+Unorthodox Jukebox is the second studio album by the American singer and songwriter Bruno Mars.
 It was released on December 7, 2012, by Atlantic Records and was made available to listen to in its entirety for a week before its release.
 It serves as the follow-up to Mars's debut record Doo-Wops & Hooligans (2010).
-Mars's writing and production team, the Smeezingtons, composed the whole record and worked with several past collaborators, Jeff Bhasker and Supa Dups, while enlisting new producers, such as Mark Ronson and Emile Haynie, and no guest vocalists.
+Mars's writing and production team, the Smeezingtons, composed the whole record and worked with several past collaborators, Jeff Bhasker and Supa Dups, while enlisting new producers, such as Mark Ronson and Emile Haynie.

 The album was initially planned to be more "energetic" than his previous work, but ended up presenting a wide range of styles such as R&B, pop, reggae, rock, disco, funk and soul music.
 Lyrically, Unorthodox Jukebox revolves around the theme of relationships, incorporating more explicit lyrics and subjects than his previous material.
 Critical response to Unorthodox Jukebox was generally favorable; many reviewers compared Mars's work to that of his previous album, while others deemed its lyrics shallow.